-As illustrated in the graph to the right, the compensation awarded to our President & CEO, as outlined in the Summary Compensation Table on page 81 for the three-year period of 2019 to 2021, is aligned with our relative TSR performance over that same period when compared to the most recently available information for our 2021 peer group (as described below).
+As illustrated in the graph to the right, the compensation awarded to our President & CEO, as outlined in the "Summary Compensation Table" on page 94 for the three-year period ending December 31, 2022, is aligned with our relative TSR performance over that same period when compared to the most recently available information for our 2022 peer group (as described below).

-More specifically, our CEO three-year total compensation ranks at the 64th percentile against our peer group, and our three-year TSR ranks at the 100th percentile compared to our peer group.
+More specifically, our CEO three-year total compensation ranks at the 60th percentile against our peer group, and our three-year TSR ranks at the 53rd percentile compared to our peer group.

-Since a significant portion of the compensation is in the form of long-term incentive grants tied directly to our share price performance, there will be continued alignment with the shareholder experience.
+Since a significant portion of the compensation is in the form of longterm incentive grants tied directly to our share price performance, there will be continued alignment with the shareholder experience.